pixijs/guides/README.md

 npm run build
 ```

+## Development

-To preview the guides in a browser, run the following command:
+To develop the guides in a browser, run the following command.
+Changes to the souce documentation will automatically re-build.

 ```shell
 npm start